kwalczak80/mx-monster/README.md

 - The **Keep Shopping** and **Secure Checkout** buttons work correctly and redirect the user to relevant pages.
 - The footer is displayed at the bottom of the page, and the links are working correctly.

+### The Checkout page

+- Responsiveness
+- The form to enter delivery details is clear and intuitive, and it's displayed correctly.
+- The form delivery fields are auto-populated if the user is logged in.
+- All incorrect user entries are handled correctly by the form.
+- The "Country" drop-down menu on the form is showing all available options.
+- The "Save this delivery information to my profile" option works as expected.
+- The order summary is correctly displayed on the page and all the details are correct(the product image, name, price, delivery cost, etc.)
+- The card payment field is presented on the screen, and the user is able to enter the card details.
+- The information about how much the card will be charged is displayed on the screen.
+- The Stripe payment system handles all the payments correctly.
+- A relevant error message is displayed on the screen if the user enters incorrect card details.
+- The **Adjust Bag** and **Complete Order** buttons work correctly and redirect the user to the relevant pages.
+- The footer is displayed at the bottom of the page, and the links are working correctly.

+### The Checkout Success page

+- Responsiveness
+- The order confirmation(list of items purchased) is displayed on the screen.
+- A confirmation message is displayed on the page.
+- A confirmation email is sent to to customer to confirm that the order was succesfully processed.
+- The footer is displayed at the bottom of the page, and the links are working correctly.

 ## Code Validation